Vision

 Read the vision, then bring the system online when you are ready.

-The homepage is now the short version.
-This page holds the deeper reason ChipOS exists and what it is trying to make possible for non-technical people.
+The homepage is the short version.
+This page holds the deeper reason ChipOS exists and what it is trying to make possible for owners and operators.